eghojansu/phpme/README.md

 To use this feature you do not need to put cursor on valid symbol, just trigger this command.

+### copy_method

+Copy selected class method definition.

+To use this feature you need to put cursor on valid class symbol then trigger this command.

+(Support multiple selection, classes from globals is not supported).

+### generate_test_method

+Generate test method for PHPUnit TestCase.
+It use test case name to generate proposed test method.
+Default guess is to match ```^(\w+)Test$```.
+Note that pattern should contain one parenthesis.

+To use this feature you do not need to put cursor on valid symbol, just trigger this command.

+(Classes from globals is not supported).

 ## Settings

 Settings can be stored either in your system wide "PHPMe.sublime-settings" file or in the project